o3de/o3de.org/content/docs/user-guide/testing/getting-started/_index.md

 To integrate with the Editor interpreter, create a test that uses `EditorPythonBindings`.
 These tests **must not** be in a file starting with `test_` or `tests_`, to avoid accidentally registering as failing tests.

 {{< note >}}
-PyTest is not used within the Editor interpreter, and as a consequence PyTest functionality is unavailable to tests which run in the Editor interpreter.
+PyTest is not used within the Editor interpreter, and as a consequence PyTest functionality is unavailable to tests that run in the Editor interpreter.
 Avoid dependencies on PyTest fixtures when designing these tests.

 EditorTest still uses PyTest to manage tests, and additionally handles external crash monitoring, batching, and parallelism.
-If this tool does not meet your needs, please reach out with a [feature request](https://github.com/o3de/o3de.org/issues/new/choose) or start a discussion in [Discord](https://discord.gg/p3padwr58u) channel SIG-Testing!
+If this tool does not meet your needs, please reach out with a [feature request](https://github.com/o3de/o3de.org/issues/new/choose) or start a discussion with the Testing Special Interest Group in the [Discord](https://discord.gg/p3padwr58u) channel sig-testing!
 {{< /note >}}

 ### Registering a new Python test